natemalek/2020_ML_masters/README.md

 ## Getting ready

-Python version 3.7.3 was used.
+Python version 3.7.3 was used for this project.

 ### Needed packages
 The following packages are needed for running this project.
-You might need to install them.
+You might need to install them in order for the code to work.

 - pandas
 - re